TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Session Notes/Session Notes/Session 4 - Out of The Schwamp.md

 "Hmmm, good evening.
 I assume you're well"
 By: Puffs chest.
 "Yup, entertaining some new employees.
 Thank you for stopping by, though.
 EM: Smirks.
 He's a bitch, we can feel it.
 Looking down our nose.
 Looks a bit surprised, underwhelmed.Dips his head to us.
 "Hope you're having a wonderful evening.
-I'm Lazorel, I'm one of the higher priests.
+I'm Lazoril, I'm one of the higher priests.
 Just came to say hello.
 Hear you're working for the institute.
 Always good to know who's working with who in this town."
 Take a look at the wine "Oh, the house wine".
 Byron, I'll be seeing you soon.
 S

 B: Staring in to him.